-34 Soselia G. Analytical Report: Optimization of Expenditure on Screening and diagnostics of HIV/AIDS in Georgia.
+35 Soselia G. Analytical Report: Procurement of HIV/AIDS Antiretroviral Medicines in Georgia.
 Tbilisi, Georgia; 2020.

 The government of Georgia has been relatively slow in investing in low-threshold harm reduction services targeting key affected populations.
 Nevertheless, starting from 2020, the state invested some funds to support HIV counseling and testing services among PWID and SW, albeit with limited scope and scale.